NavyCo/navyco_jade.github.io/README.md

 Basically, installed bower components are minified and concatenated into single script file.
 However, if you describe `exportsOverride` in `bower.json` to specify export destination of the components, you can use them in other ways:

-* The files exported to `public` is not concatenated and directly copied to the `master` directory.
+* The files exported to `public` are not concatenated and directly copied to the `master` directory.

-* The files exported to `ie` is minified and concatenated into `vendor.ie.js` and it will be loaded in `head` tag.
+* The files exported to `ie` are minified and concatenated into `vendor.ie.js` and they will be loaded in `head` tag.

 ## Deployment